founder & executive creative director

 creative director of literary programs

-Tiziana Rinaldi Castro is an Italian novelist, short story writer, poet, and Classics professor and co-founder of literary programming for BACAS.
+Tiziana Rinaldi Castro is the co-founder of literary programming for BACAS.
 A native of Sala Consilina, one of the eighteen towns that make up the Vallo di Diano, Tiziana has lived in New York since 1984.
-She teaches Ancient Greek Literature at Montclair State University.
+She is a novelist, short story writer, poet, and Classics professor at Montclair State University.
 She has published three novels in Italian, Il lungo Ritorno (2001), Due cose amare e una dolce (2007), e Come della rosa (2017), a book of poetry, Dai morti (1992), and several short stories in literary anthologies both in Italy and the US.
 She has just completed her first novel in the English language.
 Tiziana is married, has two daughters, and lives in Brooklyn, New York.

 creative director of architecture programs

-Rossella Siani is an architect with primary interests in digital fabrication and parametric design and co-founder of architecture programming for BACAS.
-A PhD in Architectural Technology, she is an Adjunct Professor at the University of Naples Federico II and is the associate editor of the international scientific journal SMC (Sustainable Mediterranean Construction).
+Rossella Siani is the co-founder of architecture programming for BACAS.
+An architect with a PhD in Architectural Technology and a primary interest in digital fabrication and parametric design, she is an Adjunct Professor at the University of Naples Federico II and is the associate editor of the international scientific journal SMC (Sustainable Mediterranean Construction).
 Rossella’s work has transcended the strict confines of the “architecture” field and has expanded into inter-disciplinary channels of design and systems analysis, often taking the forms of innovative furniture, systemic installations and cross-genre work.
 Rossella is the author of several scientific articles in prestigious journals and international conferences.
-She is currently working on the VAHA project, to enhance the digital fabrication: www.vaha.it.
+She is currently working on the VAHA project, to enhance the digital fabrication.

 Brandon Ross is a New York City-based guitarist/composer/singer/songwriter.
 As a performing and recording artist, Ross has collaborated with many innovative voices in modern music, such as Lawrence D "Butch" Morris, Wadada Leo Smith, Cassandra Wilson, Henry Threadgill, Me’Shell N’degeocello, Cassandra Wilson, Bill Frisell, Me'Shell N'degeocello, Arrested Development, Archie Shepp, Muhal Richard Abrams, and many others.
 Ross also leads For Living Lovers, his Chamber Music for Improvisers acoustic duo with acoustic bass guitarist, Stomu Takeishi, and is a co-leader of the power trio Harriet Tubman (with bassist Melvin Gibbs and drummer JT Lewis).
 Ross is a 2014 Chamber Music America New Jazz Works grantee, an ASCAP Foundation commissioned composer, Rockefeller Foundation MAP Grant recipient, NYSCA Composition grant recipient, and ASCAP writer and publisher member.